 Drakes are male ducks, and like most male animals much of their life is about mating and protecting.
 This can make them difficult to live with as pets sometimes.
 I really think that once you have a basic understanding of what your drake is up to and where he is coming from they can still make a great addition to your flock.

 My drake is mating…..All.
 The.
 Time.

 This is possibly the most difficult aspect of keeping drakes.
-Male ducks have very high sex drives, they also have a reputation of being very rough on females.
+Male ducks have very high sex drives, they also have a reputation for being very rough on females.
 If you keep multiple drakes, it can be extra difficult because often when one male notices another male mating the others will run/swim over to join in while the female is restrained.
 This can result in the female getting injured.
-Leg injuries, missing feathers from the neck, head, and back, large to small cuts from the drake’s claws or bill, eye injuries, or even death can all happen when a female is over-mated.
+Leg injuries, missing feathers from the neck, head, and back, large or small cuts from the drake’s claws or bill, eye injuries, or even death can all happen when a female is over-mated.

 It may seem brutal, but this sort of behavior is very common and normal among ducks.
-A male might pick out their favorite female, but in most breeds the males are not monogamous.
+A male might pick out their favorite female, but in most breeds, the males are not monogamous.
 Lots of people get upset by the mating, especially when there are multiple males ganging up on one female.
 It is hard, but try not to put human relationship expectations onto an animal.
 The drakes aren’t being bad, this is simply what their instincts are telling them to do.

 But why is duck mating so rough?

 In short, it is to keep the duck population going.
 In the wild, only 20-50% of ducklings will make it to adulthood.
 Weather conditions, lack of food or shelter, and predators everywhere – fish, amphibians, reptiles, mammals, birds of prey – all add up to rough odds for ducklings.